-David Barger, JetBlue president and CEO, liberally mixed humor and candor throughout an hour-long discussion last week at the School of Management about JetBlue’s success in an airline industry buffeted by bankruptcies, mergers, and acquisitions.
+David Barger, JetBlue president and CEO, liberally mixed humor and candor throughout an hour-long discussion last week at the School of Management about JetBlue’s success in an airline industry replete with bankruptcy, mergers, and acquisitions.

 In a nod to the packed room, Freeman remarked, “We have full capacity utilization, which is great in the airline industry.”

-Barger, who helped found JetBlue 14 years ago, was the latest guest in the speaker series, which has brought to campus industry stars like Adam Bryant, New York Times senior editor for features, Ed Weiss, general counsel of the Boston Red Sox and Fenway Sports Group, and Gustavo Valle, CEO of Dannon.
+Barger, who helped found JetBlue 14 years ago, was the latest guest in the speaker series, which has brought to campus industry stars like Adam Bryant, New York Times senior editor for features, Ed Weiss, general counsel of the Boston Red Sox and Fenway Sports Group, and Dannon CEO Gustavo Valle.

-Barger, whose father was a pilot with United Airlines, grew up in the airline industry.
+Barger’s father was a pilot with United Airlines, and he grew up in the airline industry.
 But with less than 20/20 vision, flying was not an option.
 Instead, he took a job in Detroit as a $5.50-an-hour customer service agent with New York Air.
 “I think it was one of the best things that happened to me,” he said.
 “It allowed me to really end up working on the ground and making my way up through the leadership ranks.”

 In 1998, Barger teamed with David Neeleman to found JetBlue, a scrappy start-up in a world of airline giants.
 “Don’t be afraid to get involved in something that’s entrepreneurial,” he advised students.
 “You can always come back in terms of a traditional airline.
 If you have the opportunity to create something new as opposed to just implementing somebody else’s vision, that’s an awful lot of fun.”